visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-parser.md

 * A set of accessor methods to facilitate traversal the parsed glTF data.
 * A `resolveScenegraphs` method that resolves the index based linking between objects into a hierarchical javascript structure.

+References:
+* For more information, see [glTF and GLB support]() in the Developer's Guide.

 ## Usage